Energy watchdog Ofgem and who they regulate

 What does Ofgem mean for you?

-In recent years, Ofgem has helped make the energy market as fair and transparent as possible and simplify how consumers find information about tariffs and suppliers and compare them.
-Their data helps us at Look After My Bills to find you the best energy deal going.
+In recent years, Ofgem has helped make the energy market as fair and transparent as possible.
+It’s simplified how consumers find information about tariffs and suppliers, meaning they can meaningfully compare them.

-2. Recording complaints – Ofgem doesn’t take customer complaints but does keep records of them as part of its market monitoring activity.
-They publish this data which shows how energy suppliers perform with customer service, useful for when you decide which company to go switch to.
+2. Recording complaints.
+Ofgem doesn’t take customer complaints, but does keep records of them as part of its market monitoring activity.
+It publishes data which shows how energy suppliers perform with customer service useful for when you decide which company to switch to.
 Ofgem can also punish suppliers for particularly poor service.

-3. Overseeing social and environmental schemes – Ofgem ensure energy suppliers are complying which schemes designed to make energy more accessible and affordable for all, especially vulnerable customers.
+3. Overseeing social and environmental schemes.
+Ofgem ensures energy suppliers are complying which schemes designed to make energy more accessible and affordable for all, especially vulnerable customers.
 This is also done with schemes to protect the environment.

-5. Offering safety net for bankrupt suppliers – If your energy supplier goes bust, which happened a record number of times in 2018 and the start of 2019, Ofgem steps in to protect credit balances and supplies of households left without a working provider.
-Their process of Supplier of Last Resort (SoLR) assigns these accounts to a fit supplier in days.
+5. Offering safety net for bankrupt suppliers.
+If your energy supplier goes bust which happened a record number of times in 2018 and the start of 2019 Ofgem steps in to protect credit balances and supplies of households left without a working provider.
+Its process of Supplier of Last Resort (SoLR) assigns these accounts to a fit supplier in days.
 Crisis averted.

 How to complain about your energy supplier